NicolasRochat/NicolasRochat.github.io/index.md

 ---
 layout: home
 title: Brewery locations
-subtitle: Where should you install your brewery ?
+subtitle: Where should you install your brewery based on beer reviews ?
 cover-img: "/assets/img/beer.jpg"
 ---